 An alumna of The Bryn Mawr School, Catherine received her undergraduate degree in Economics from Tufts University and worked for two years as a legal assistant before entering law school at the College of William and Mary’s Marshall-Wythe School of Law from which she graduated in 1991.
 Catherine is a Fellow of the American College of Trial Lawyers, an Associate of the American Board of Trial Advocates and a Fellow of Litigation Counsel of America.
 In 2013, 2017 and 2020, she was recognized as Lawyer of the Year for Professional Malpractice: Defendants by The Best Lawyers of America® and has been recognized in that publication in the areas of medical malpractice and professional malpractice law annually since 2009.
-Catherine also has been listed in Maryland Super Lawyers since 2007 and has been listed as one of Maryland’s Top 100 Lawyers 2012-2016 and Top 50 Women Lawyers annually since 2012.
+Catherine also has been listed in Maryland Super Lawyers since 2007 and has been listed as one of Maryland’s Top 100 Lawyers 2012-2016 and 2022 and Top 50 Women Lawyers annually since 2012.
 She is rated AV® Preeminent™ by Martindale-Hubbell.

 Trial List Available Upon Request